 For example, a new financial manager decided to make the accounts of a company more realistic.
-He included depreciations which had been avoided because the senior management did not want to project a bad image of the company.
-This immediately generated a loss which attracted everyone’s attention.
+He included depreciation which had been avoided because the senior management did not want to project a bad image of the company.
+This immediately generated a loss that attracted everyone’s attention.

 4 very dangerous errors

-- believing that a crisis will automatically create THE sense of urgency necessary to increase performance
+- believing that a crisis will automatically create a sense of urgency necessary to increase performance

 Without a plan, a crisis will worsen your situation